vpavlenko/study-music/research/README.md

 ## Jazz harmony

-One of the key aspect of [functional](https://www.youtube.com/watch?v=BNTicwsLDek) [jazz](https://www.youtube.com/watch?v=4B5Lg0qExmY) [music](https://www.youtube.com/watch?v=icl1tpMUJzo) is harmony - the chain of chords that is played over and over again in choruses.
+One of the key aspects of [functional](https://www.youtube.com/watch?v=BNTicwsLDek) [jazz](https://www.youtube.com/watch?v=4B5Lg0qExmY) [music](https://www.youtube.com/watch?v=icl1tpMUJzo) is harmony - the chain of chords that is played over and over again in choruses.

-Jazz harmony is pretty regular.
+Jazz harmony is often pretty regular.
 Chords can be grouped into [blocks](https://github.com/vpavlenko/study-music/blob/main/parts/lego.md) like ii-V-I or chain of dominants.

 Jazz music is constantly being developed: new composers compose new tunes.
 Every tune is usually represented as a lead sheet: chords + melody.
 Chords on a lead sheet help musicians to render a tune.
 However, they somewhat obscure the original composer's idea, and there may be better way to represent [the harmonic structure](https://openaccess.city.ac.uk/id/eprint/28140/1/Visualization_of_Harmonic_Structure%20Camera%20Ready%20Copy.pdf).

 - Can we trace birth and death of certain lego blocks across history?
 - Do composers and subgenres of jazz have certain preferences of lego blocks?
 - Can we visualize harmony of all jazz standards at a single page to uncover patterns?
+- Can the knowledge of lego blocks improve automatic lead sheet [generation](https://github.com/chrisdonahue/sheetsage)?

 ## Jazz solos